 Talking Vietnamese Diacritics with Sheila Ngọc Phạm

 Sheila Ngọc Phạm wrote a long piece on “The Past is the Future” of the Vietnamese writing language for Disegno.
 She talked to me about Vietnamese Typography.
-The entire article will be available on the web later this year, but here’s an excerpt from our conversation:
+Here’s an excerpt from our conversation:

 In response to Nguyễn’s New York Times footnote, designer Donny Trương, who is based in Arlington, Virginia, reformatted her article to show it is possible to include the full set of Vietnamese diacritics.
 To achieve this, he used the typefaces Kaius, Job Clarendon and Change, designed respectively by Lisa Fischbach, David Jonathan Ross and Bethany Heck, and Alessio Leonardi.
 The reformatted version of Nguyễn’s piece is published in Trương’s ebook Vietnamese Typography (2015), which is free to read and regularly updated, and features an ever-growing ‘Samples’ section.
 Nguyễn’s article now looks and reads as it should.